cdl-geneseo/geneseo-dictionary/B/BLM.md

 # BLM

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : BLM

 Created by  Unknown User (aa48) on Dec 10, 2020

 Noun- acronym meaning &quot;Black Lives Matter;&quot; used to denote an activist movement protesting for equal rights and an end to police brutality against people of color